 If you are pregnant, the best time to have a thalassaemia blood test for yourself is before you are 10 weeks pregnant.
 This allows more time to test your partner or your baby, if needed.
 You can ask your doctor for a test early in pregnancy, if it is not already offered to you at that time.
 However, tests can still be done at a later stage.

 Should I and my partner have a thalassaemia test before starting a family?

 Women or couples may want to have tests for thalassaemia before starting a family, especially if their family origins make thalassaemia more likely.
 The UK Thalassaemia Society and many health professionals encourage awareness of thalassaemia and early testing.
 The test can be arranged by your doctor.

 The advantage of having tests before you become pregnant, is that you will know whether or not there is a possibility that your baby could inherit a severe form of thalassaemia.
 This may be helpful when making decisions about pregnancy.
 For example, you may want to have a prenatal test during pregnancy if there is a risk of a severe condition for the baby.

 Tests for newborn babies

-In England, the bloodspot test now includes testing for thalassaemia and other haemoglobin disorders such as sickle cell disease.
-Policies for screening newborn babies vary throughout the UK - see the 'Sickle Cell & Thalassaemia screening across the UK' link, below.
+Throughout the UK, the bloodspot test now includes testing for thalassaemia and other haemoglobin disorders such as sickle cell disease.
+Policies for screening newborn babies vary throughout the UK - see the UK Screening Portal link below.